Invasive Species Alert

 • National Biodiversity Data Centre maintains an online reporting function: https://records.biodiversityireland.ie/record/invasives

-With thanks to the recorder for notifying the National Biodiversity Data Centre of the sighting with photos and retaining the specimen for verification by Dr. A. O’Hanlon.
+With thanks to the recorders for notifying the National Biodiversity Data Centre of their sightings with photos.

 Summary of potential impacts: